aManNamedTed/16th-Oak/readme.txt

 	[-] SAVE FUNCTION
 	    	postpone: save file function will be made after a sufficient amount the game has been developed.
+	    	note: the idea behind the save function is to use fstreams to open a .txt file, commit game data to the file, then allow at the beginning of the game, to check if the user has a saved game file, then use that file to read information into the game, and will allow the user to continue playing from their previous saved game spot.
 	[-] M-Rated easter-egg "fap" option for JGAL
 		postpone: may include later due to M-rated nature